 A woman’s identity is, typically, wrapped up in her relationships at home.
 That is what pulls at her.
 It is what matters most and why she ultimately does want and need to depend on a man.
 Why, then, do we not prepare women for this inevitability?

 Ladies, stop mapping out your lives the way men map out theirs as if your body doesn’t have an agenda of its own.
-And stop telling men know you don’t need their money.
+And stop telling men you don’t need them to provide.

 Clearly, you do.

 You must be logged in to post a comment.